curateteaching/digitalpedagogy/keywords/hybrid.md

 Rubrics often reduce dynamic (and often delightfully chaotic) learning activities to a series of discrete outcomes.
 The “Twitter Adoption Matrix,” co-created by Rick Reo and Mark Sample, however, proves an invaluable starting place for a nuanced consideration of the ways we might use social media to extend the environment of the physical classroom.
 The matrix has a clear perspective, pointing to which activities are most pedagogically valuable (the ones toward the upper right edges of the matrix).
 While this resource focuses on Twitter, my interest is ultimately less in advocating for a specific platform and more in how a hybrid teaching strategy asks us to think critically about the tools we use and how they can connect students to each other via the web.
 Often the underlying pedagogies that motivate the use of one tool can be ported to another.

+REBECCA: This is more a reflection on teaching than an actual artifact.
+Can you more explicitly state how such a matrix could apply to a different tool or be the model for creating that tool, e.g., give a specific example?

 ### "Guidelines for Public, Student Class Blogs: Ethics, Legalities, FERPA and More"
 * Screenshot forthcoming
 * Source URL: http://www.hastac.org/blogs/cathy-davidson/2012/11/30/guidelines-public-student-class-blogs-ethics-legalities-ferpa-and-mo